-North West's Board is also responsible for North West's environmental, health and safety, and social initiatives and has delegated responsibility for oversight to the Governance and Nominating Committee and the Audit Committee.
-In addition to the information provided in our 2022 Annual Report under the heading "Risk Management", North West's Sustainability Roadmap is available on North West's website at www.northwest.ca.
+North West's Board is also responsible for North West's health and safety, environmental, and social initiatives and has delegated responsibility for oversight to the Human Resources, Compensation and Pension Committee, the Governance and Nominating Committee and the Audit Committee.
+In addition to the information provided in our 2023 Annual Report under the heading "Risk Management", North West's Sustainability Report is available on North West's website at www.northwest.ca.